GoteoFoundation/hackdash/README.md

 * `homeCreateProject` : Set it to true in order to show a button in the front page to create projects
 * `homeToolsUrl` : Set it to some URL ("http://...") in order to show a button in the front page with a link to it
 * `seLocalLogin`: Set to true if you want to allow username/password registration
+* `theme`: This allows to apply a custom themes to hackdash.
+Just put a `theme_name` with the same folder name inside `themes/theme_name`.
+Styles or hbs templates can be overwritten.
+(Look at the code inside themes for an example).

 Login keys setup
 =================